 Or what about the trip to the gas station for lunch every day?
 Those seemingly little expenses really add up.
 Spending a few dollars a day on things here and there might not seem like a lot, but it can very quickly add up to a large sum.
 Think about it, if you are spending $5 a day on snacks and other things while at work, or out and about, that can add up to $35 a week, over the course of a year that is $1,820.

 Instead, stick that money into a savings jar to build an emergency fund, or use it to pay down your debts.
+It can be really helpful to use a monthly savings tracker to ensure that you are reaching your goals.

 There are many, many ways in which you can cut expenses, even in areas you might not think of.
 Are your kids in sports that require equipment of some kind?
 Believe me, I know how quickly these things can add up (my kids are involved in very expensive sports like dance, gymnastics, and BMX).